JeffDeCola/jeffCoin/README.md

 The main page will list the various API commands.

-For example, show a Particular Block,
+For example, to show a particular block,

 [192.168.20.100:1234//showblock/0](http://192.168.20.100:1234/showblock/0)